juergenweb/FieldtypeObjectDimensions/README.md

 All of the dimension values including area and volume are fully searchable.
 An daily life example could be a product page, where you can display the product dimensions.

 ## Benefits
-* Calculates area and volume automatically, and these values are fully searchable too (beside the single dimensions)
+* Calculates area and volume automatically, and these values are fully searchable too (beside the other dimensions)
-* Easy to use API for outputing various formats of the dimensions
+* Easy to use API for outputing various formats of the dimensions (raw format from the database, value including unit, value including label)
-* Reduce code in templates
+* Reduced code in templates to output the values
-* Only one additonal database table instead of multiple for storing the values
+* Only one additonal database table instead of multiple for storing the 5 values (length, width, height, area, volume)
 * Nice configurable one line user interface in the backend
-* Multiple configuration settings in the backend adapt the input field to your needs
+* Multiple configuration settings in the backend to adapt the input field to your needs

+## Views of the input fields in the backend
+Afterwards you will see how the input field looks like as 2 or 3 dimensional input.

-### 2 dimensions inputfield:
+### Input field view: 2 dimensions inputfield:
 ![alt text](https://github.com/juergenweb/ProcessWire-ObjectDimension-Fieldtype/blob/master/images/2d.png?raw=true)

-### 3 dimensions inputfield:
+### Input field view: 3 dimensions inputfield:
 ![alt text](https://github.com/juergenweb/ProcessWire-ObjectDimension-Fieldtype/blob/master/images/3d.png?raw=true)

-### Output values of each dimension on the frontend
+## Output values of each dimension on the frontend

 Afterwards you will find the properties on how to output the dimension values on the frontend.
 Please replace "fieldname" with the name of your input field.
 Each dimension will be stored inside a column of the database.

 ![alt text](https://github.com/juergenweb/ProcessWire-ObjectDimension-Fieldtype/blob/master/images/database.png?raw=true)

-#### Default values
+### Default values

 According to the database entries as illustrated in the previous image, there's a property for each dimension, which outputs the dimension including the unit (fe cm) as set inside the field configuration.
 So this properties always return a string.